Skip to main content

 Settlement

-All settlements happen in stablecoins — FDUSD and USDC.
+All settlements happen in stablecoins.
+Merchants choose which tokens and chains to accept in the Prism console.
 The transaction is final once confirmed on the blockchain.
 No chargebacks, no disputes, no clawbacks.
 Settlement flows directly from the agent’s wallet to the merchant’s wallet.
 No intermediary holds the funds.
-The merchant can hold stablecoins, swap to fiat via an off-ramp, or transfer to another wallet.
+The merchant can hold stablecoins or transfer them to another wallet.

 ChainSettlement TimeGas Cost